tdas/delta/experimental/sparkshell/PROJECT_CONTEXT.md

-# SparkApp Project Context
+# SparkShell Project Context

 ## Overview

-**SparkApp** is a self-contained REST API server that executes Apache Spark SQL commands and returns results as JSON.
+**SparkShell** is a self-contained REST API server that executes Apache Spark SQL commands and returns results as JSON.
 It's designed to provide a simple HTTP interface to Spark SQL, making it easy to execute queries from any HTTP client or programming language.

 ## Project Location